amranuddin/DSA-from-phitron/README.md

-this is my first project behind and i try to learn about github but its so very ad ajd  \djfd dhfd
+Hi everyone this is my first github experiance.
+Though i knew coding but i did not have any experiance of github.
+And here i upload my DSA code that i learnt from PHITRON.

+okay lets seeee what's next....